McClintock Hall

-McClintock Hall, also known as McClintock House, is an historic, American dormitory that is located on the campus of Wilkes University in Wilkes-Barre, Luzerne County, Pennsylvania.
+McClintock Hall, also known as McClintock House, is an historic dormitory that is located on the campus of Wilkes University in Wilkes-Barre, Luzerne County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1972.

 History and architectural features

 Built circa 1841, and is a two-and-one-half-story, rectangular brick building that was designed in the Greek Revival style.
 It was renovated in 1863, creating its present appearance.
 Built as the McClintock family residence, it was used as such into the 1950s, after which it was acquired by Wilkes College and used as a residence hall.

-It was added to the National Register of Historic Places in 1972.